apache/incubator-zipkin-b3-propagation/README.md

 When the sampled decision is accept, report this span to the tracing system.
 When it is reject, do not.
 When B3 attributes are sent without a sampled decision, the receiver should make one.
 Once the sampling decision is made, the same value should be consistently sent downstream.

-### Details

-It may not be obvious why you'd send a reject sampling decision to the next hop.
-Imagine a service decides not to trace an operation and makes 2 out-going calls, and these branched out further.
-If reject ("don't trace") isn't propagated, the system might receive only parts of the operation, confusing users.

-Deferring the sampling decision is special-case.
-The only known use-cases are the following:

-* Debug trace: A debug trace is implicitly an accepted trace
-* Externally provisioned IDs: When you want to control IDs, but not sampling policy

-Unless it is a debug trace, leaving out a sampling decision is typically ID correlation.
-For example, someone re-uses a global identifier from another system, or correlating in logs.
-In these cases, the caller knows the ID they want, but allows the next hop to decide if it will be traced or not.
-The caller should not report a span to the tracing system using this ID unless they propagate an accept sampling decision.

 ## Debug Flag
 When Debug is set, the trace should be reported to the tracing system and also override any collection-tier sampling policy.
 Debug implies an accept sampling decision.